Southside Elementary School

 Lost and Found

-Items which are found should be brought to the main office.
-To claim an item, students should come to the office and check to see if the item has been turned in.
+Items that are found should be taken to the main office.
+To claim an item, students should report to the main office and check to see if the item has been turned in.
 Due to the lack of space, items will not be kept for more than one month.
 Unclaimed jackets and other clothing will be donated to Social Services or other charitable organizations.
-Personal items such as combs, costume jewelry, etc. will be thrown away if not claimed within this period of time.
+Personal items such as combs, costume jewelry, etc., will be thrown away if not claimed within this period.

 Medication